-PLEASE NOTE THAT THE USS LCI NATIONAL ASSOCIATION WILL BE EXPANDING THE CONTENT ON THE RESEARCH AND RESOURCES LINKS PAGE. (updated 11/13/2017)
+PLEASE NOTE THAT THE USS LCI NATIONAL ASSOCIATION WILL CONTINUE TO EXPAND THE CONTENT OF THE RESEARCH AND RESOURCES PAGE AS NEW INFORMATION IS OBTAINED.

-Many of our members and site visitors are looking for more information about a family member’s experience in the Landing Craft Infantry.
-Below are several recommended resources to begin your search.
+Many of our members and site visitors are looking for more information related to their or their family member’s military service during World War II, particularly their experiences while serving on board a Landing Craft Infantry (LCI) ship.
+Below are some recommended resources to explore.

 VETERANS BENEFITS HANDBOOK AVAILABLE

-A handbook “FEDERAL BENEFITS FOR VETERANS AND DEPENDENTS,” updated with the latest data, is now available online for download.
-The 76 page booklet explains disability, pension, health care, education and housing loans, and other benefit programs for veterans and their families.
+A handbook “FEDERAL BENEFITS FOR VETERANS, DEPENDENTS & SURVIVORS -2018” updated with the latest data, is now available.
+The booklet explains disability, pension, health care, education and housing loans, and other benefit programs for veterans and their families.
 Now includes information on survivors benefits.

 NEW 800 NUMBER FOR VA GRAVE INFORMATION